-You have likely seen the “TM” trademark symbol used in combination with various trademarks.
+You’ve likely seen the “TM” trademark symbol used in combination with various trademarks.
 The “TM” trademark symbol is widely utilized by individuals, businesses, and organizations to alert the public of their claim of ownership in a particular mark.
-Of course, using a “TM” does not necessarily mean that the user of the mark actually owns any common law or federal trademark rights whatsoever.
-For example, if I was to start selling soda under the name “COCA-COLA™,” I would be a dirty little infringer since I clearly cannot obtain any trademark rights in the famous COCA-COLA name.
+Of course, using a “TM” doesn’t necessarily mean that the user of the mark actually owns any common law or federal trademark rights whatsoever.
+For example, if I was to start selling soda under the name “COCA-COLA™,” I’d be a dirty little infringer since I clearly cannot obtain any trademark rights in the famous COCA-COLA name.

 Once a trademark is registered with the United States Patent and Trademark Office (“USPTO”), the owner of the trademark may use the “®” registered trademark symbol in place of the “TM” in order to provide notice to the world that the trademark is federally registered.

 The use of the “TM” trademark symbol is completely optional.
 However, if it’s used, the “TM” should either be placed to the lower right (subscript) or to the upper right (superscript) of the actual trademark.
 The SUBWAY example below illustrates a subscript placement.
 The GMAIL example below illustrates a superscript placement.